yoav130193/Erlang_Project/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The git offers 2 impelemtations of the design, one done locally and the other in a distributed fashion. before getting started, you must choose which one you want to run, and then continue.
-Open folder and terminal for the 'master' node, open a folder and terminal for each one of the submasters. in each terimnal write:
+The git offers 2 impelemtations of the design, one done locally (on 4 terminals) and the other in a distributed fashion. before getting started, you must choose which one you want to run, and then continue. open 4 terminals and create 4 4 erlang nodes with the names m_node,g_node,r_node,n_node, once you've done that, Open folder and terminal for the 'master' node, open a folder and terminal for each one of the submasters. in each terimnal write:
 ```sh